Ph.D. Admissions FAQ (Frequently Asked Questions)

 Is fellowship support provided by the I School?

-In most cases, Ph.D. students are offered fellowship support in various forms for the first four years of study.
+Ph.D. students are offered at a minimum one year of fellowship support from the I School.
 This support covers all registration costs (fees and non-resident tuition) and provides a stipend for living expenses.

 The University awards through competition a limited number of merit-based and diversity fellowships each year.
 See University Fellowships for further details.